dotnet/machinelearning-samples/Public.md

   </tr>
   <tr>
     <td>1</td>
     <td>Add a sample on training on large datasets.
-The dataset should contain hundreds of columns and may be tera bytes of size.
+The dataset should contain hundreds of columns, contain miliions of rows and size can be between 1gb and 100gb.
 The dataset should be used for MultiClass classification or Regression.</td>
     <td></td>
   </tr>
   <tr>